Flagpole Lighting Etiquette: How to Correctly Display a Flag at Night

 Flag Lighting FAQs

-When it comes to setting up a flag display, there are many things to consider.
+When it comes to setting up a flag display and caring for your American flag, there are many things to consider.
 From the best flagpole option for your scenario to the ideal flag material for your environment, you’ll have lots of choices to make.

 Another key decision many flag enthusiasts must make is whether or not they will illuminate their flag display at night, and - if they choose to light their flags at night - what type of light they will use to do so.